 Communication is the key.

 You may be able to make a few simple substitutions to dishes you are already preparing so that your veggie guests can eat them.
 Use vegetable broth instead of a meat-based broth in your stuffing and gravy.
 Substitute soymilk and vegan margarine for milk and butter in mashed potatoes.
+Easy as pie, right?
+Speaking of pie, here's plenty of beautiful vegan pies, if that's your thing.

 Link: Simple Thanksgiving substitutes for vegetarians and vegans